Predicting the Emergence of Induction Heads in Language Model Pretraining: Experiment 2: Semi-Natural Data Using Natural Bigram Statistics

 \subsection{Methods}

-In \Cref{ch5:fig:batch_context_rep} (right), we manipulated the repetition rate at the chunk level; in other words, we only manipulated the proportion of chunks with at least one bigram repetition.
-To more precisely manipulate the repetition rate at the token level, we define two metrics, \textit{frequency} and \textit{reliability} of repetition.
+In \Cref{ch5:fig:batch_context_rep_ps_steps} (right), we manipulated the repetition rate at the chunk level; in other words, we only manipulated the proportion of chunks with at least one bigram repetition.
+This repetitiveness at the chunk level is treated as a discrete variable called \textit{burstiness} in \citet{chan2022data} and extended to a continuous variable in \citet{reddy2024the} for an in-context classification task. \citet{zucchet2025the} also report the effect of repetition in training data; however, this is again at the sequence level and in an associative recall task, as opposed to language modeling task.
+To more precisely manipulate the repetition rate in the context of language modeling, we define two metrics, \textit{frequency} and \textit{reliability}.

-\textit{Frequency} measures the relative frequency at which \aba{A}{B} is observed in a given data, expressed as \paba{A}{B}.
-It is simply the proportion of tokens in a given data that complete a \aba{A}{B} sequence as the second occurrence of \tok{A}, where $\tok{A}\ne\tok{B}$.
+\textit{Frequency} measures the relative frequency at which \aba{A}{B} is observed in a given dataset, expressed as \paba{A}{B}.
+It is simply the proportion of tokens in a given dataset that complete a \aba{A}{B} sequence as the second occurrence of \tok{A}, where $\tok{A}\ne\tok{B}$.

 \textit{Reliability} measures the conditional probability with which \tok{B} is observed given \aba{A}{B}, expressed as \pbgivenaba{A}{B}.
-It is the proportion of tokens in a given data that complete a \abab{A}{B} sequence as the second occurrence of \tok{B}, where $\tok{A}\ne\tok{B}$, divided by the aforementioned \textit{frequency}.
-See \Cref{appendix:freq_and_rel} for a detailed walkthrough of these two metrics, and \Cref{appendix:abab_probas} for how these two metrics change for various context sizes in natural data.
+It is the proportion of tokens in a given dataset that complete a \abab{A}{B} sequence as the second occurrence of \tok{B}, where $\tok{A}\ne\tok{B}$, divided by the aforementioned \textit{frequency}.
+See \Cref{appendix:freq_and_rel} for more details on these two metrics, and \Cref{ch5:fig:abab_probas} for how these two metrics change for various context sizes in natural data.

-To create training data that resemble natural data and also satisfy desired values for these two metrics, we first generate a token-to-token transition matrix based on the bigram statistics from natural data, CC100.
+To create training data that resemble natural data and also satisfy desired values for these two metrics, we first generate a token-to-token transition matrix based on the bigram statistics from CC100.
 We then sample from this matrix, while imposing the specified frequency-reliability configuration, and train an \gls{lm} for each configuration.
 See \Cref{appendix:algo} for more details on the sampling procedure.
+We also note that the two properties are imposed on the second half of the sequence, rather than the entire sequence.
+We use the context size of 64 in this experiment.